namin/micado/src/ReadMe.txt

 - BioStreamFS
   This project in F# provides most higher-level functionality, including most user-end AutoCAD commands.

-  The BioStreamFS contains the scripts
+  The BioStreamFS directory contains the scripts

   * build.bat -- which generates the developer-level documentation
                 (and incidentally, the .dll too, which is handy sometimes